xpack-dev-tools/windows-build-tools-xpack/README-BUILD.md

 ### Interrupted builds

-The Docker scripts run with root privileges.
+The Docker scripts may run with root privileges.
 This is generally not a problem, since at the end of the script the output files are reassigned to the actual user.

 However, for an interrupted build, this step is skipped, and files in the install folder will remain owned by root.
 Thus, before removing the build folder, it might be necessary to run a recursive `chown`.

+## Testing

+A simple test is performed by the script at the end, by launching the executable to check if all shared/dynamic libraries are correctly used.

+For a true test you need to build some Eclipse projects.

 ## Installed folders